 Types of Mosquitoes

-Out of the approximately 3,500 species of mosquitoes that exist, we’re fortunate to only have 171 of them here in the US.
-However, Florida is home to 80 of them – more than in any other state.
+Out of the approximately 3,500 species of mosquitoes, we’re fortunate to only have 171 here in the US.
+However, more than in any other state, Florida is home to 80 of them.
 Out of those 80, the following species are known to transmit diseases:

 - Aedes & Ochlerotatus